 It’s a well-known fact that Amazon gives the most weight to keywords in the product title.
 Just like the product image, this will be a customer’s first impression of what your product is and whether or not it fits their needs.

 The customer has an idea in their mind of what they’re searching for.
-The Amazon algorithm uses all its data to match the product that will mostly likely result in sales.
+The Amazon algorithm uses all its data to match the product that will most likely result in sales.
 Making sure your top and highest volume keywords and phrases appear in your title helps Amazon find your product and match it to the customer’s query.

 Product Titles for Humans